 Gonioscopy is required to visualize the camera angle because, under normal conditions, the light of the angular structures undergoes a total internal reflection at the tear-air interface.

 To overcome this, a lens must be placed against the eye.
-Depending on the lens used, the angle can be examined directly or indirectly.
+The angle can be examined directly or indirectly depending on the lens used.

 It allows you to see the camera angle directly.
 Examples of direct goniolenses include Koeppe, Barkan, Wurst, Richardson, and Swan-Jacob.

 The ophthalmologist has a vertical view of the angular structures during direct gonioscopy.
 This is done simply with the patient in the supine position in the operating room under anesthesia for a MIGS examination or procedure.